-(24) Information on the seafarers employed from third countries has become available at Union level through the communication by Member States of the relevant information kept in their national registers regarding issued certificates and endorsements.
-That information should be used for statistical and policy-making purposes, in particular for the purpose of improving the efficiency of the centralised system for the recognition of \boxtimes seafarers' certificates issued by \bigotimes third countries.
-Based on the information communicated by the Member States, the recognition of third countries which have not provided seafarers to ships flying the flags of Member States for a period of at least eight years should be re-examined.
+- Information on the seafarers employed from third countries has become available at Union level through the communication by Member States of the relevant information kept in their national registers regarding issued certificates and endorsements.
+That information should be used for statistical and policy-making purposes, in particular for the purpose of improving the efficiency of the centralised system for the recognition of seafarers' certificates issued by third countries.
+Based on the information communicated by the Member States, the recognition of third countries which have not provided seafarers to ships flying the flags of Member States for a period of at least eight years should be reexamined.
 The re-examination process should cover the possibility of retaining or withdrawing the recognition of the relevant third country.
-In addition, the information communicated by the Member States to the recognised third countries.

-(25) Member States, as port authorities, are required to enhance safety and ≥ the ≤ prevention of pollution in ≥ Union ≤ waters through priority inspection of vessels flying the flag of a third country which has not ratified the STCW Convention, thereby ensuring ≥ that ≤ vessels flying the flag of a third country ≥ do not enjoy a more favourable treatment ≤.
+In addition, the information communicated by the Member States should also be used in order to prioritise the reassessment of the recognised third countries. - (25) Member States, as port authorities, are required to enhance safety and the prevention of pollution in Union waters through priority inspection of vessels flying the flag of a third country which has not ratified the STCW Convention, thereby ensuring that vessels flying the flag of a third country do not enjoy more favourable treatment.

-(26) The provisions for ≥ the ≥ recognition of professional qualifications set out in Directive 2005/36/EC of the European Parliament and of the Council12 ≥ did not apply ≥ with regard to the recognition of ≥ seafarers' ≥ certificates under Directive 2008/106/EC.
-Directive 2005/45/EC of the European Parliament and of the Council13 regulated the mutual recognition of seafarers' certificates issued by the Member States.
-However, the definitions of seafarers' certificates referred to in Directive 2005/45/EC ≥ became ≥ obsolete following the 2010 amendments to the
+The provisions for the recognition of professional qualifications set out in (26)Directive 2005/36/EC of the European Parliament and of the Council1 did not apply with regard to the recognition of seafarers' certificates under Directive 2008/106/EC.
+Directive 2005/45/EC of the European Parliament and of the Council2 regulated the mutual recognition of seafarers' certificates issued by the Member States.
+However, the definitions of seafarers' certificates referred to in Directive 2005/45/EC became obsolete following the 2010 amendments to the STCW Convention.
+Therefore, the mutual recognition scheme of seafarers' certificates issued by Member States should be regulated so as to reflect the international amendments.
+In addition, the seafarers' medical certificates issued under the authority of Member States should also be included in the mutual recognition scheme.
+In order to avoid any ambiguity and the risk of inconsistencies between Directive 2005/45/EC and this Directive, the mutual recognition of seafarers' certificates should be regulated by this Directive only.
+Furthermore, in order to reduce the administrative burden on Member States, an electronic system for the presentation of seafarers' qualifications should be introduced once the relevant amendments to the STCW Convention have been adopted.